-The window to the left in Figure 1-3 is the Solution Explorer window, the top-right window presently showing the Start page is the Editor window, and the window at the bottom is the Output window.
-The Solution Explorer window enables you to navigate through your program files and display their contents in the Editor window and to add new files to your program.
-The Solution Explorer window has up to three additional tabs (only two are shown in Figure 1-3) that display Class View, Resource View, and Property Manager for your application, and you can select which tabs are to be displayed from the View menu.
+The pane to the left in Figure 1-3 is the Solution Explorer window, the top right pane presently showing the Start page is the Editor window, and the tab visible in the pane at the bottom is the Output window.
+The Solution Explorer window enables you to navigate through your program files and display their contents in the Editor window, and to add new files to your program.
+The Solution Explorer window has an additional tab (only three are shown in Figure 1-3) that displays the Resource View for your application, and you can select which tabs are to be displayed from the View menu.
 The Editor window is where you enter and modify source code and other components of your application.
-The Output window displays messages that result from compiling and linking your program.
+The Output window displays the output from build operations in which a project is compiled and linked.
+You can choose to display other windows by selecting from the View menu.